All about oysters

 Origin: Prince Edward Island

-Texture: Round, juicy and light-bodied
+Texture: Round, juicy and

 Flavour: Perfect balance of sweetness and brine